omqueeg/speaker_series/README.md

-# Speaker Series
+# How To Get RFID on your Raspberry Pi Pico
-For my besties who love speakers
+*For my besties who love RFID*

+## The Code
-mfrc522.py goes in the "lib" folder.
+- mfrc522.py goes in the "lib" folder on your Pico.

-code.py goes directly onto the adalogger, in no folder.
+- code.py goes directly onto the Pico, in no folder.

+## The Pinout
 |RFID RC522 | Pico|
 |:---:| :---:|
 |3V3 | 3V3|